animaple/animaple-stream-server/README.md

 - The included configuration should allow for sending multiple streams to the server and have multiple clients receiving the stream (`rtmp_auto_push` and an automatic number of worker processes are set as configuration options)
 - It includes 10 different ingest applications, from 1-10 respectively.
 To stream to them, use `rtmp://<server-ip>/<number>`, and to watch the stream use `rtmp://<server-ip>/<number>/<streamkey>`

+## Tips for managing the streams from OBS
+- Create a scene called `All Streams` and put a black colour layer on the top of the sources, followed by all your RTMP sources.
+- Create a scene for each stream, and include the `All Streams` scene at the bottom of the sources list.
+This prevents OBS from disconnecting from the streams and allows for more smooth transitions between streams.
+- You can use the OBS MultiView (View -> MultiView) to monitor all the stream sources in one window

 ## Future inclusions
 - [ ] An included authentication handler for the stream key to prevent malicious hijack
+- [ ] An Ansible playbook to set up and deploy a server on some cloud server
 - [ ] ???